nullndvoid/dsa-language-support/README.md

 ![A screenshot of a program highlighted using the extension](screenshot.png)

+**Note: this program might not compile, it is just an example of a variety of instructions being highlighted.**

 ## Known Issues

 We don't have any language server yet so semantic highlighting won't work yet.